RISC-KC/basic_rv32s/guidelines/development_log.md

 Previously I only drove trap_done <= 0 at the start of each FSM state and assumed it would persist, then set trap_done <= 1 at the end of the FSM.
 Now, except for the final FSM stage, I put trap_done <= 0 into every FSM state.
-I need to compare the new vcd with the old to see what differs…
+I need to compare the new vcd with the old to see what differs...

-No difference in the traces… I’ll check the actual top module.
+No difference in the traces...
+I’ll check the actual top module.

 Still no difference.
-To avoid unintended latches in the Trap Controller, I set trap_done <= 1 before the case(trap_status), but reset will assert anyway at start…
+To avoid unintended latches in the Trap Controller, I set trap_done <= 1 before the case(trap_status), but reset will assert anyway at start...
 And every case path drives trap_done explicitly, so it should be fine, right?
 I’ll re-run the TC testbench like this.

 Same outcome, but I caught a different angle.

-PTH’s activation itself is one cycle late… Why?
+PTH’s activation itself is one cycle late...
+Why?
 How can I pull it one cycle earlier so PTH triggers in the same cycle trap_status arrives?

 I made the detection logic combinational (always (*)) to monitor changes and kick off PTH immediately, and kept the FSM progression sequential (always (posedge clk or posedge reset)) so it recognizes and reacts right away.

-Some of the edge-registered logic might not fire…?
+Some of the edge-registered logic might not fire...?
-But as long as PC_Stall happens, we’re fine… I’ll run the RV32I46F top module.
+But as long as PC_Stall happens, we’re fine...
+I’ll run the RV32I46F top module.

 Wow, that works!
 But it didn’t branch to the mtvec address.
-Trapped asserted, trap_target looked good, pc_stall dropped properly… I’ll check the PC_Controller signals; maybe that’s where it is.
+Trapped asserted, trap_target looked good, pc_stall dropped properly...
+I’ll check the PC_Controller signals; maybe that’s where it is.

 Right—next_pc wasn’t selected as trap_target.
 I’ll have to debug that.

-Looked at PCC logic—still fine…
+Looked at PCC logic—still fine...
 Maybe the PC_Aligner is lingering and causing this; I removed it to check.

 Reran the sim and looked closely: the instruction after AUIPC is a JAL that jumps to a misaligned address.
 That’s when the freeze happens.
-So next_pc must already be available while the current PC is executing… that’s how ED detects it.
+So next_pc must already be available while the current PC is executing... that’s how ED detects it.
 Maybe next_pc misalignment should be detected in PCC instead?
 Needs thought.
 If I fix this it might resolve the issue.
 That’s it for today.

 ### [2025.05.14.]